LowellNJ/Hello-World/README.md

 # this is a read me

+Hello,

-I am trying to learn how to use GitHub.
+my name is Lowell and I'm trying to learn how collaborative programming works.

+peace